EXPERT ADVICE

 Excessive close mowing can weaken the grass, encourage shallow rooting and make the lawn susceptible to drought damage, weeds and moss.

 Finding the time and energy to care for your lawn yourself can sometimes be a challenge.
-So, why not hire a professional grass cutter near you to get your lawn in good nick?
+So, why not hire a grass cutter that works near you to get your lawn in good nick?